 Absolutely.
 Absolutely.
-Yeah, in fact everything that I’ve gone through my life I felt that way about the particularly this Yeah, yeah, I don’t you know, I don’t think that is an accident that that with my awareness and with you know, the the purposefulness that I feel about my life, I know that this was given to me to do something with so yeah, absolutely.
+Yeah, in fact, everything that I’ve gone through my life I felt that way about the particularly this Yeah, yeah, I don’t you know, I don’t think that is an accident that with my awareness and with you know, the purposefulness that I feel about my life, I know that this was given to me to do something with so yeah, absolutely.

 Bill Gasiamis 48:27

-ah, well, because he’s not making huge leaps and bounds, with his progress I’m kind of taking it one one day at a time, as they say.
+ah, well, because he’s not making huge leaps and bounds, with his progress I’m kind of taking it one day at a time, as they say.
 Trying to put together the courses that I used to give in person.
 I’m trying to turn them into online seminars.
 So that’s been my project lately.
-I’ve never wanted to do it in that way.
-I’ve always wanted to have a one on one intimate level of teaching that I give, because it’s really pretty intense.
+I’ve never wanted to do it that way.
+I’ve always wanted to have a one-on-one intimate level of teaching that I give because it’s really pretty intense.
 But I’ve decided to do it.
 So I’m doing it

 Bill Gasiamis 49:19